isprojects/mstform/README.md

 `accessUpdates` is a list of fields to update as well.
 Each field is indicated by `path`.
 The rest of the structure updates whether a field is `disabled`, `readOnly`, `hidden` and `required`.
 Not passing a particular boolean results in no change for that field.
-You can also use paths for accessors that aren't fields, such as a repeating form, in which case for `disabled,`readOnly`and`hidden`the information is inherited by all fields in it.
-Setting`required` only has meaning on the field accessor itself and is not inherited.
+You can also use paths for accessors that aren't fields, such as a repeating form, in which case for `disabled`, `readOnly` and `hidden` the information is inherited by all fields in it.
+Setting `required` only has meaning on the field accessor itself and is not inherited.

 Both `errorValidations` and `warningValidations` are lists of validation structures.
 These validation structures each have an `id` -- if a new